YeahNotSewerSide/LiteDataBase/README.md

 # DataBase
-DataBase.h - header file with core of DB.(It's not a header file for DataBase.cpp!!!)
+DataBase.h - header file with core of DB.(It's not a header file for DataBase.cpp!!!, Why?
+Because I dont't care)

 DataBase.cpp - server for DB, uses new threads for every new user